 Personally, I like making my own creamer.
 I know exactly what’s in it, and I can flavor it any way I want.
 This super simple spiced creamer is my current favorite, and I love that it’s something that isn’t commercially available, too.

 To make it, you need a can of sweetened condensed milk, regular milk, cinnamon, nutmeg, vanilla, and almond extract.
-It’s amazing how this tastes, and this recipe makes twenty-four frozen cubes for your iced coffee float making with a little extra so you can enjoy some right away, too.
+It’s amazing how this tastes.
+This recipe makes twenty-four frozen cubes for your iced coffee float, and you have a little extra to enjoy right away, too.

 Simply stir it together, and once the two milks are one homogeneous mixture, turn off your heat.
 You could make this off the stove by shaking it, but I prefer this method to ensure I have no lumps at all.

 Simply pour your creamer either into your ice cube tray if you have one or your mini muffin tin if you’re like me and don’t.
 Fill them not quite to the top so nothing spills when you’re placing it in the freezer.

 Freeze, pop them out, and store in a zip top bag until you’re ready to use them.
 This doesn’t take long to freeze, less than two hours.
 Thankfully that means not too much delayed gratification when you want your iced coffee float.

 Once your homemade creamer is frozen, get ready to assemble your iced coffee float.